Should You Drain Above Ground Pool for Winter? Complete Guide

 Above ground pools require partial drainage during winterization for several critical reasons.
 The water level must be lowered below all plumbing lines to prevent freeze damage to your equipment.
 When water freezes in pipes, skimmers, or return fittings, it expands and can crack these expensive components.

 Additionally, maintaining some water in the pool is crucial for structural integrity.
 The water helps support your pool walls against ground pressure and prevents the liner from shrinking, cracking, or developing permanent wrinkles.
-A completely drained above ground pool can collapse under external pressures, especially in areas with unstable soil or high water tables.
+A completely drained above ground pool loses the water that supports its walls and can be blown over or collapse, while the bare liner dries out, shrinks, and cracks.

 Step-by-Step Winter Drainage Process